pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1515-16 Python Pandas

+These days I dedicated some time to learn more about Python pandas library.
+I will want to have some expertise with Python and basic data analytics task like read data, filter data, transform data and so on.
+Also I love to write useful Python scripts to automate my daily activities, really help me to save a lot of time in manual work.

 ### Day 1514 Continue with Executor

 Today I have been writing a tutorial to understand what is a Java executor and how you can use a Executor in you Java code.
 Tomorrow I will investigating about how the Executor works the Go language, I want to understand the abstract concept about this.